A-Georgiou/Liverpool-FC-Ballot-Notifier/README.md

 ### Cleaning up

-To remove the virtual environment and cached files:
+If you wish to remove the virtual environment and cached files, you can run:
 ```bash
 make clean
 ```